shakfu/py-js/README.md

 - [nt.python_for_max](https://github.com/2bbb/nt.python_for_max) -- Basic implementation of python in max using a fork of Graham Wakefield's old c++ interface.
 Hasn't really been touched in 3 years.

-Around the time of the beginning of my first covid-19 lockdown, I stumbled upon Iain Duncan's [Scheme for Max](https://github.com/iainctduncan/scheme-for-max) project, and I was quite inspired by his efforts and approaches to embed a scheme implementation into a Max external.
+Around the time of the beginning of my first covid-19 lockdown, I stumbled upon Iain Duncan's [Scheme for Max](https://github.com/iainctduncan/scheme-for-max) project, and I was quite inspired by his efforts and approach to embed a scheme implementation into a Max external.

 So it was decided, during a period with less distractions than usual, to try to make a minimal python3 external, learn the max sdk, the python c-api, and how to write more than a few lines of c that didn't crash.